 This hope guides our daily lives.
 “I know that I am called to live this eternal life, and so I expect to live it.”
 It influences our choices, priorities and how we get through trials.

-He recounts a discussion with an elderly nun to whom he had wished to to go to God.
+As an example, Don Maurice recounts a discussion with an elderly nun to whom he had wished to die to go to Heaven and be with God.
 Although unsettling, his words triggered some thinking.
-Entering this heaven we’ve always hoped for is not a loss.
+Entering this Heaven we’ve always hoped for is not a loss.
 It is the fulfillment of those who gave their life.

 Don Maurice does not starkly contrast health and expectant hope.
 He admits the material reality.
-“A little health accident brought me here and made me realize how important health is too – for family life, for work, for daily responsibilities, health is necessary.
-“But it’s not essential if health is not used towards achieving holiness.”
+“A minor health accident brought me here and made me realize how important health is too.“ For family life, for work, for daily responsibilities, health is necessary.
+“But health is not essential if it is not used towards achieving holiness.”

-The difference between hope and expectant hope here is clear in the priorities.
+The difference between hope and expectant hope here is clearly revealed here in the priorities.
 One deals with the smooth running of earthly life.
 The other directs that life towards its ultimate goal.

-Hoping and expecting for those who suffer and for the deceased
+Hoping and expecting for the suffering and for the deceased

-When he meets people who no longer expect anything, Don Maurice chooses to remain simple.
-“First of all, I don’t think I should tell them anything.
-I’ll start by listening to them.“ Listening already helps to help them overcome isolation.
-Many people suffer from not being able to share their loneliness and distress.
-The simple fact of being able to talk, of being heard, changes a certain number of things and already alleviates some of the suffering.
+What can be said to those who non longer expect anything from life?
+“First of all, I I think I shouldn’t tell them anything.
+I’ll start by listening to them.“ Many people suffer from not being able to share their loneliness and distress.
+Listening already helps to help them overcome isolation.
+Simply being able to talk or get heard alleviates some of the suffering.

 At the shrine Notre-Dame de Montligeon, this expectant hope extends to the deceased too.
 “We cannot have faith for other people.
 We cannot love in their place.
 But we can hope for others.“ Such possibility is specific to expectant hope.
 It allows us to hope for those who no longer have hope on this earth, and for those who have died.
 The Lord, in His mercy, allows a time of purification and makes it possible for the living to play a role this mercy – through prayer.
 Prayer becomes a way of maintaining affection and tenderness beyond death.